 This model also features a variety of finishes, all-black hardware including a synchronized fulcrum tremolo bridge, standard strap buttons and die-cast tuners.

 The JS22 sounds fantastic, feels fantastic, and looks fantastic.
-Jackson has done wonderfully on this guitar, and has provided beginners with a truly awesome guitar for such a reasonable price, just $200.
+Jackson has done wonderfully on this guitar, and has provided beginners with a truly awesome guitar for such a reasonable price, just around $200.
 A similar competitor to this guitar is, as mentioned earlier in this article, the Mitchell MM100.